 Think of how often you turn to your mobile on a weekly basis and what content holds your attention; your buyers are no different.
 Whether that content comes via your social networks, your emails, your searches, your apps, or all of the above, the videos, articles, how-to’s, and whatever else you consume, if you’re happy to consume it chances are it’s tailor-made for your seamless online journey.

 How often do you watch video content?
 A lot, right?
 Or a lot more than you used to.
 Once again you’re not alone.
-Video is proving to be a strong path to purchase with three quarters of executives sharing work related videos and visiting the vendor’s site.
+Video is proving to be a strong path to purchase with 72% of people preferring to watch a video to learn about a product or service.

 Creating short videos is a relatively inexpensive and effective way to create more lead-generating opportunities.